 This culturally significant statue on the Place des Nations in Geneva depicts a pair of women arm in arm, each clasping swords, and shields, and was built to celebrate and commemorate the reunification of Geneva to Switzerland in 1814.

 See Related: Best Luxury Travel Gift for Men

 15. Lion Monument

-The Löwendenkmal, (Lion Monument), which is also commonly known as the Lion of Lucerne, is a sculpture in the city of Lucerne and among Switzerland’s famous sights.
-Since completion in 1821, the striking Lion Monument has drawn large numbers of visitors.
+The Löwendenkmal, (Lion Monument), which is also commonly known as the Lion of Lucerne, is a sculpture in the city of Lucerne and is among Switzerland’s famous sights.
+Since its completion in 1821, the striking Lion Monument has drawn large numbers of visitors.
 The monument was carved into a sandstone cliff, now above Lucerne’s central business district, near the Glacier Garden and Panorama.

-Danish sculptor Bertel Thorvaldsen, was commissioned to create a monument to honor the Swiss Guards in service of French King Louis XVI, who died defending the king during the Storming of the Tuileries in Paris in 1792, at the height of the French Revolution.
+Danish sculptor Bertel Thorvaldsen was commissioned to create a monument to honor the Swiss Guards in service of French King Louis XVI, who died defending the king during the Storming of the Tuileries in Paris in 1792, at the height of the French Revolution.

 Despite striving for neutrality for most of the nation’s existence, Switzerland has been famously home to some of the toughest soldiers in history, and it was common for most European armies to have large contingents of Swiss troops to swell their numbers.